hbanko/GearIndicator/README.md

 2. Voltage measurement

 The ESP 8266 can measure a voltage between 0 and 1 volt on his ADC.
 To be able to read the voltage from the signal wire I had to build a voltage divider.
 There are some online tools available but its not a difficult calculation.
 All you need are two resistors.
 In my case I started with a 100 and 470 ohm combination.
 That worked on the bench, but once hooked up to the motorcycle it started to confuse the ECU.
 What I learned is that it is smarter to use high ohm resistors as this will interfere less with the signal on the wire.
+I had good results with a combination of 47k and 22k.

 3. Function